 How do you not overcook meatballs?

-Should you brown meatballs first?
+Should you brown meatballs before baking?

-Why did my meatballs fall apart in the oven?
+Why did meatballs fall apart?

 a bowl of italian meatball soup with baked meatballs and noodles in a rich tomato broth.